terrymacdonald/DisplayMagician/README.md

 ## Credits
 Thanks for the work and the time that all of our contributors put into making this a better project.
 Following is a short list, containing the name of some of these people:

 * Original HelioDisplayManagement project created by the amazing Soroush Falahati
 * Various icons made by Freepik from www.flaticon.com
+* Scowling (Without you, AMD support wouldn’t exist)
+* Frcooper (thanks for the sponsoring)
+* Stringfieldmark (thanks for sponsoring and the testing help)
+* Bossebossebosse (thanks for the donation)
+* Sk666 (thanks for the donation)
+* FormelLMS (thanks for the donation and the testing help)
+* RBZL (thanks for the donation)
+* Domenic (thanks for the testing help)
+* Mobeeuz (thanks for the testing help)
+* Slippery-silvia (thanks for the testing help for Mosaic cards)
+* Neilperson (thanks for the cool idea)
+* DragRedSim (thanks for the bug report)